Social media reunites 1966 class ring with owner

 It was a 1966 class ring from Abilene High School in Abilene, Kansas.

-“I though somebody’s going to be sad because they would probably like to have their class ring,” said Hussey.
+“I thought somebody’s going to be sad because they would probably like to have their class ring,” said Hussey.

 That’s when the the thrift shop decided to share pictures of the ring on its Facebook page hoping to find its owner.